- Infraction – A violation of the law, but usually constitutes behavior punishable by fines only.

-A crime is labeled as one of three basic categories – an infraction, a misdemeanor or a felony.
-An infraction is a violation of the law but usually constitutes behavior punishable by fines only.
-A misdemeanor is defined as an offense lower than a felony and generally punishable by fine, penalty, forfeiture, or imprisonment other than in a penitentiary.
-A felony is a crime that typically involves violence, more serious than a misdemeanor, and usually punishable by imprisonment for more than one year or by death.
+- Felony – A crime that typically involves violence, more serious than a misdemeanor, and usually punishable by imprisonment for more than one year or by death.
 When a person has committed a crime, and the police have been called for, the police will make an attempt to make an arrest.

 Before a police officer can arrest anyone, there must be a probable cause.
 An oral complaint by a victim of or witness to a crime can be enough to support a probable cause.
 Even if there may not be enough evidence to support a probable cause, a policeman can detain a person for investigation based on the suspicion that a crime is about to or has taken place.

-Police can arrest for any felony crimes committed in their presence, or reported to them.
-They can also arrest for any misdemeanor or infraction committed in their presence.
-Generally the police cannot arrest for misdemeanors or infractions not committed in their presence.
-A victim or witness may perform a citizen's arrest, where they would arrest the suspect of the crime and then turn them over to the police for transport and booking.
+Police can arrest for any infractions, misdemeanor crimes, or felony crimes committed in their presence, or that are reported to them.
+Generally, the police cannot arrest for misdemeanors or infractions that are not committed in their presence.
+Victims or witnesses may perform a citizen's arrest, where they would arrest the suspect of the crime and turn them over to police for transport and booking.

 The Method for Processing Crimes